Shine Lawyers Main Logo

 Why trust Shine to be my construction injury lawyers?

-At Shine Lawyers, we put your first.
+At Shine Lawyers, we put you first.
 We’ve been standing up for the rights of everyday Australians for over 45 years.
 As one of Australia’s largest litigation law firms, we are here to help you get the justice you deserve.

 Our empathy, understanding and expertise is why we’re ahead of the pack.
 We’ll stand with you and guide you through every step of the way.